-Cuthbert was thought to have received training in European medicine while in Quebec.
-He was called upon to help the sick and wounded.
+It is thought that Cuthbert received training in European medicine as a medical orderly with the Glengarry Regiment .
+Boucher who was Grant's interpreter had been an Ensign in the Glengarry Regiment, serving under Grant's uncle Alexander Grant, during the War of 1812.
+Later, when he returned to the west he was called upon to help the sick and wounded.
 Grant travelled far and wide to help families deal with epidemics of small pox and measles.
 He travelled with his medicine chest strapped behind him as he rescued people caught on the plains without food or medical help.
 His medicine chest along with his sword can now be seen at the Manitoba Museum.